Few smooth d-polytopes with n lattice points: Finiteness Theorems

+\begin{theorem} Let $\nbr$ be a nonnegative integer.
+Then there exist only finitely many simple and very ample polytopes with $\nbr$ lattice points. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{embeddings}.]
-Since $X$ is $\Q$-factorial, $P$ is simple.
-This means that every tangent cone to $P$ is simplicial, in particular, $\Q$-Gorenstein.
-Moreover, since $P$ corresponds to a very ample line bundle, a translate of the Hilbert basis for each tangent cone is a subset of the lattice points of $P$.
-Since $P$ has $N+1$ lattice points, it follows from Lemma \ref{veryample} that there are only finitely many equivalence classes of tangent cones.
+\begin{proof} Since $P$ is simple, every tangent cone to $P$ is $\Q$-Gorenstein.
+Moreover, since $P$ is very ample, a translate of the Hilbert basis for each tangent cone is a subset of the lattice points of $P$.
+Since $P$ has $\nbr$ lattice points, it follows from Lemma \ref{lemma:veryample} that there are only finitely many equivalence classes of tangent cones.
 So there are only finitely many equivalence classes of normal cones.
-Now the claim follows from Theorem \ref{points}. \end{proof}
+Now the claim follows from Theorem \ref{thm:points}. \end{proof}

-\begin{remark} If we require the embedding of $X$ given by $P$ to be projectively normal, then the homogeneous coordinate ring is a Cohen-Macaulay standard graded algebra~\cite{HochsterCM} with $\le N+1$ generators.
-Thus, its Hilbert function (the Ehrhart series of $P$) is bounded (compare, e.g.~\cite[Lemma~18.1]{HibiRedBook}).
-This bounds the degree (the normalized volume of $P$).
-By Theorem~\ref{thm:LZ}, there are only finitely many such $P$. \end{remark}